 In this paper, we propose a sensor planning method for mobile robot localization.
-Initially, we represent causal relations between local sensing results, actions, and belief of the global localization in a Bayesian network (BN) structure.
+Initially, we represent causal relations Shigeyuki Sakane Chuo University, Tokyo, Japan Email: sakane@indsys.chuo-u.ac.jp between local sensing results, actions, and belief of the global localization in a Bayesian network (BN) structure.
 The BN structure, as well as the parameters, is learned automatically from the environment data using K2 algorithm combined with GA (genetic algorithm).
-In the execution phase, when the robot is kidnapped to some place, it plans an optimal sensing action by taking into account the trade-off between the sensing cost and the global localization belief which is obtained by inference in the BN[1].
+In the execution phase, when the robot is kidnapped to some place, it plans an optimal sensing action by taking into account the trade-off between the sensing cost and the global localization belief which is obtained by inference in the BN[6].